Explore my 7 day Tour of Eastern Europe including Vienna, Prague, and Berlin

 Day 4: Afternoon – Prague, Czech Republic

 After leaving our tour guide, we walked the Charles Bridge, passed all the street artists, and into Malá Strana.
 This was probably my favorite area of Prague!
-The buildings were all so colorful and ornate, and I desperately want to move into that little blue apartment.
+The buildings were all so colorful and ornate, and I desperately wanted to move into that little blue apartment.

 Refreshed and reenergized we continued to wander around Malá Strana and made our way to the Lennon Wall.
 The famous graffiti wall of the city.
 Definitely make time to wander through this area.
 We found so many cute side streets with picturesque bridges and canals!